-Graduate degrees: M.A. in rehabilitation and counselor education; Ph.D. in rehabilitation and counselor education
+Graduate degrees: MA in counselor education; PhD in counselor education

 The Department of Counselor Education prepares students to facilitate human development across the life span, to advocate for clients and students, and to serve local, national, and international communities through the delivery and creation of state-of-the-art counseling services.
 The department achieves these goals by advancing knowledge, skills, and attitudes appropriate for effective and ethical professional counseling practice and by conducting and disseminating related research.